mvolkmann/blog/src/smalltalk.md

 - Select a point size such as 12.
 - Close the dialog by clicking its red circle containing an "x".

+To select an item, click it.

+To open an context-sensitive menu (a.k.a.
+World Menu) for an item, right-click it.
+After an item is selected from this menu, it will close.
+To keep it open so multiple selections can be made, click its push pin in the upper-right corner.

 To print "Hello World!":

 1. Click on the desktop and select Open...Workspace.